Coffee paradise beckons visitors to sample, savour and appreciate coffee at Australia’s most spirited event, the Melbourne International Coffee Expo.

 By Car

 Driving to the Exhibition Centre?
 The Clarendon Street entrance is the closest if you’re getting dropped off.
-Otherwise if you’re driving in, the Exhibition Centre car park can be accessed via Normanby Road.
+Otherwise, if you’re driving in, the Exhibition Centre car park can be accessed via Normanby Road.
 Parking fees apply.

 By Taxi